 Changes or alterations have been required in, or incorporated into, the project that mitigate or avoid project-related significant effects on the environment.
 Chapter 3, Initial Study Environmental Checklist, contains the complete environmental analysis.
-Proposed mitigation measures are also contained in Chapter 3 and would be provided in a separate Mitigation Monitoring and Reporting Program (MMRP).
-These mitigation measures were previously summarized in the Draft Mitigated Negative Declaration Summary at the beginning of this document.
+Proposed mitigation measures are also contained in Chapter 3, and would be provided in a separate Mitigation Monitoring and Reporting Program (MMRP), and included in Chapter 7.
+These mitigation measures were previously summarized in the Draft-Final Mitigated Negative Declaration Summary at the beginning of this document.